 Sales and Marketing?

-As soon as the puppies are born (and sometimes, way before they are born), an intense marketing is done to find buyers.
+As soon as the puppies are born (and sometimes, way before they are born), an intensive marketing is done to find buyers.
 Puppies are bought, sold, traded and exchanged like vulgar objects.
-Facebook seems to be the favourite platform for breeders who create groups called : Chiens de race – Aster Vender Echange, Vente de chien de race, Vente de chiots et chiens ect.
+Facebook seems to be the favorite platform for breeders who create groups called : Chiens de race – Aster Vender Echange, Vente de chien de race, Vente de chiots et chiens ect.
 These groups have sometimes thousands of members and the targeted audience for a single post can exceed this number.

 The posts are purely business.
 The pictures, the breed type and a contact number are all the information you can get.
 For more information and for the actual transaction, one needs to call the breeder.
 I personally called several breeders and the conversation always resumed to the price and how to pick up the puppy.
 The welfare of the dog is rarely taken into consideration and most breeders always seem to be in a hurry to get the deal done.

-Facebook posts to advertise puppies on sale
+Facebook posts to advertise puppies on sale (Number from 2017)

 - Dogues de Bordeaux : Rs 100,000